jp-um/data_storage_workshop/README.md

-# Data Storage Workshop &ndash; Dr Jean-Paul Ebejer
+# Data Storage Workshop &ndash; Prof. Jean-Paul Ebejer

 In this workshop (typically for Data Science and Big-Data sessions) we are going to look at storing data in database systems, as opposed to storing them in text